iBEAMS: A Unified Framework for Secure and Energy-Efficient ISAC-MIMO Systems leveraging Bayesian Enhanced learning, and Adaptive Game-Theoretic Multi-Layer Strategies: Performance Evaluation

-Similarly, Figures~\ref{fig:posterior heatmap mobile eve} demonstrates the AoA posterior $p(\theta\!\mid\!t)$ for the same set of representative Eves when the eavesdroppers are mobile.
-Here the heatmaps exhibit a sequence of distinct angular tracks rather than a single stationary ridge, reflecting changes in the dominant AoA segment as the active Eve moves or as different Eves become most threatening.
+Figures~\ref{fig:posterior_heatmap} illustrate the dynamics of the AoA posterior $p(\theta\!\mid\!t)$ for four representative eavesdroppers (Eve~5, Eve~10, Eve~15, and Eve~20) under a static and mobile deployment.
+For all cases, the iBEAMS Bayesian layer rapidly concentrates the posterior around the true AoA and then maintains a narrow, high–confidence ridge over time (fig. \ref{overall_plots_eve}).
+After an initial learning phase of roughly $t \approx 10$–$15$ slots, the dominant mode of $p(\theta\!\mid\!t)$ stabilizes within a tight angular window of approximately $\pm 5^\circ$–$\pm 10^\circ$ around the true direction.
+This behavior is consistent across all four network configurations (from 5 up to 20 Eves), demonstrating that the proposed sensing-and-learning mechanism can accurately infer and \emph{retain} the correct posterior even as the number of potential eavesdroppers increases.In addition, fig.~\ref{fig:posterior heatmap static eve} demonstrates the true AoA posterior heatmap $p(\theta\!\mid\!t)$ for the same set of representative Eves when the eavesdroppers are static and the number of Eves is around~$10$.
+Similarly, fig. ~\ref{fig:posterior heatmap mobile eve}, the heatmaps exhibit a sequence of distinct angular tracks rather than a single stationary ridge, reflecting changes in the dominant AoA segment as the active Eve moves or as different Eves become most threatening.
 Importantly, at each segment the posterior still forms a sharply peaked lobe, with peak probabilities again reaching $\approx 0.8$–$0.9$, and the transition between segments occurs within a small number of slots.
 This indicates that iBEAMS is able to quickly diminish outdated directions and re–localize the active eavesdropper whenever the channel geometry changes.Likewise, this behavior is preserved across scenarios with 5, 10, 15, and 20 candidate Eves highlights the robustness of the hierarchical Bayesian update: even when the pool of adversaries grows, the framework continues to deliver high–confidence, angle–selective posteriors that track the true direction over time.
-Overall, figure~\ref{fig:posterior_heatmap} the comparison between the static, and mobile heatmaps confirms that iBEAMS not only learns an accurate static posterior, but also maintains reliable AoA tracking in highly dynamic environments, thereby enabling superior, geometry-aware physical-layer security against both few and many eavesdroppers.
+Overall, figure~\ref{fig:posterior_heatmap} comparison between the static and mobile heatmaps confirms that iBEAMS not only learns an accurate static posterior but also maintains reliable AoA tracking in highly dynamic environments, thereby enabling superior, geometry-aware physical-layer security against both few and many eavesdroppers.

 Figure~\ref{ULA_beampattern over few to high eves} illustrates the normalized ULA jamming beam pattern synthesized by the proposed iBEAMS framework when steering toward four representative mobile eavesdroppers (Eve5, Eve10, Eve15, and Eve20) whose AoA posteriors are provided by the Bayesian leader layer.
 Across the angular window $\theta\in[-10^\circ,10^\circ]$, all four traces exhibit a sharp main lobe with peak gain close to $0$~dB around the posterior mean AoA, while neighboring directions are consistently attenuated by about $5$–$15$~dB.
 In several angles the array forms deep nulls below $-25$ to $-30$~dB, demonstrating that the CSI–aware, posterior-driven precoder can shape pronounced spatial notches in unintended directions while concentrating power precisely along the estimated eavesdropper direction.
 The strong overlap between the four curves indicates that, even as the active Eve index changes and the number of eavesdroppers increases or decreases, iBEAMS rapidly re-steers the jamming beam to the new posterior without sacrificing array gain or side-lobe suppression.
 Consequently, the beam pattern faithfully reflects the underlying near-field physical channel under CSI bounds and confirms that iBEAMS can maintain highly directive, mobile-Eve–aligned jamming beams, thereby strengthening physical-layer protection with minimal leakage toward benign directions.